Academics for Black Survival and Wellness

 University of Florida Counseling Psychology Doctoral Student

-Garrett Ross is a rising second year counseling psychology doctoral student at the University of Florida.
+Garrett Ross is a rising third year counseling psychology doctoral student at the University of Florida.
 Garrett’s research focuses on Black feminist approaches to healing from anti-Black racism and exploring mechanisms that facilitate Black folx critical consciousness and commitment to intersectional racial justice.
 He receives joy from mentoring Black students and desires to translate both his research and practice beyond academia.

 Amber Lewis (She/her)